chsantoshkumar211/File-upload/readme.md

 ![natas12](natas12.4.png)

-we can see various files present in the directory on the screen (say jpg,PHP etc.) uploaded by other users for the challenge.
+we can see various files present in the directory on the screen (say jpg, PHP etc.) uploaded by other users for the challenge.

 The password for the next level will be in the folder /etc/natas_webpass/ where natas12 is the file containing the password.